Pre-registration rules

 You must also meet these registration requirements:

-• not be currently adjudicated mentally incompetent
+• not be adjudicated mentally incompetent